 - One episode of The Flintstones had a dodo (which looked nothing like a real dodo) that mimics speech like a parrot.
 This is lampshaded by the main characters.
 Then again, it is a Running Gag on the show that prehistoric things act just like their (very) loose modern counterparts.

 - The Jonny Quest episode "Treasure of the Temple" had a toucan that can mimic human speech like a parrot.

-- Ralph from Martha Speaks was revealed to be female duck in "his" second appearance upon laying eggs, in spite of having the colorings of a male mallard.
+- Ralph from Martha Speaks was revealed to be a female duck in "his" second appearance upon laying eggs, in spite of having the coloring of a male mallard.

 - The Adventure Time episode "One Last Job" averts this by showing a male bird with beautiful plumage with extravagant tail feathers while the female is drab and plain-looking, a reference to males of some bird species being more vibrant to attract possible mates (especially true when it comes to peafowl).

 - One episode of Johnny Bravo had an emu being fed avocados, which are poisonous to birds.

 - The ducks in Breadwinners eat nothing but bread, which would kill a real duck.